david-georgiev/microbit-morse-code/README.md

 </table>

 We chose this approach knowing that our tree has 5 layers so anything more than 5 inputs would be an error.
-To represent an-layer tree where n < 9 we can simply grow the message array and adjust the error messages but anything more than that will require another bit added to the length since the maximum number represented by 3 bits is 8.

 ---
-#### Usage:
+#### Program flow:
 #####  Write a Dot
 When button A is pressed for short duration(approx. anything less than 1 sec) and released it triggers an event whose pulse is calculated by the Difference of the total sleep minus the sleep time for the dot.
 #####  Write a Dash
 When button A is pressed for long duration(approx. anything more than 1 sec) and released it triggers an event whose pulse is  calculated by the Difference of the total sleep minus the sleep time for the dash.
 ##### Encryption
-The encryption is performed using XOR.
-The message section of the packet, before 		being sent, is encrypted by executing a bitwise XOR operation between the 			message and the key.
+The encryption is performed using **XOR**.
+The message section of the packet, before 		being sent, is encrypted by executing a **bitwise XOR** operation **between the message** section of the packet **and a key**.
 The packet header is left decrypted for the receiver to “understand” it.
 ##### Parity Checksum
 A checksum is accomplished using a ParityBit.
 Before being sent, the number of 1s in the packet is counted, and the parity bit will be set accordingly to have the total number of 1s even.
 Upon the packets arrival, the total number of ones will be checked again, and an error during transmission will be revealed if the resulting count is odd.
 This method is effective for checking small packets of data where multiple errors during a single transmission are unlikely to happen.
 However this method will not be able to fully guarantee the integrity of the data.
 ##### Decryption
 After gathering and decoding the header information from the packet, the message 	section is decrypted.To do this a bitwise XOR is performed between the encrypted 		message and the key, revealing the information of the message.
-### Modes
+### Modes:
-To change mode the sender must simply press the button B when the buffer is empty.
-This will send an empty message to the receiver that will know to switch mode to sender.
+To change mode (from sender to receiver), the sender must simply press the button B when the buffer is empty.
+This will send an empty message to the receiver that will know to set it's state to sender.

 **Final state machine showing the workings of the sender:**
 ![SenderFSM](Images/Sender_FSM.jpg "Morse code binary tree")